jht243/just-cancel-it/golden-prompts.md

 ### How to Test
 1. Open ChatGPT in **Developer Mode**
-2. Link your BMI Health Calculator connector
+2. Link your Portfolio Optimizer connector
 3. For each prompt above:
    - Enter the exact prompt
    - Observe which tool gets called